BRITISH HISTORY

 -Royal celebrities

-Students who regularly attend the class should prepare for the exam on:
+Students should prepare for the exam on:

 1. their class notes